vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 The `summary` within the query can also contain a conversation from [Vectara Chat](/docs/api-reference/chat-apis/chat-apis-overview) which includes a `conversationId`.
 You enable Vectara Chat by setting the `store` value to `true`.

+The [Vectara Chat APIs](/docs/api-reference/chat-apis/chat-apis-overview) have more details about conversations.

 ## REST Example

 ### Query API Endpoint Address